esta página al español

 As a fiction writer:

-In the 2011, Monte Avila Editores published his first fiction novel: Yo no sé matar, pero voy a aprender (2005), also published in spanish by Maggots Publishers USA in 2017.
-As a novelist he won the Salvador Garmendia Fiction Novel Award 2011 for Ella no merece ninguna piedad (2011), published later in 2012 by Casa de Bello and in 2018 by Maggots Publishers USA under the title El gordo que vuela.
-In 2017 La Lista de mis enemigas mortales (2017) was edited by Maggots Publishers USA and Ediciones PG, Granada, Spain.
+In the 2011, Monte Avila Editores published his first fiction novel: Yo no sé matar, pero voy a aprender (2005) a finalist in the Premio Azorin Award (Sapin, 2005), also published later in spanish by Maggots Publishers USA in 2017.
+As a novelist he won the Salvador Garmendia Fiction Novel Award 2011 for Ella no merece ninguna piedad (2011) published later in 2012 by Casa de Bello and in 2018 by Maggots Publishers USA under the title El gordo que vuela.
+In 2017 La Lista de mis enemigas mortales (2017) was edited by Maggots Publishers USA and by Ediciones PG, Granada, Spain.
+In 2020 Feroz amiga mía (2020) a fiction novel edited by Maggots Publishers in the USA.
+In 2021 Droga canibal (2020), a thriller, edited by Maggots Publishers.